How Long Does It Take to Acclimate Hardwood Flooring?

 When we asked Levon if there was anything else he did to help acclimate product prior to installation he said, “The HVAC should be turned on five days before installation and left running after the job is complete.
 The main thing we need to accomplish is to keep the environment as close to the living environment as we can.
 That’s very important when it comes to a successful installation.”

 As the NWFA suggests, “Calculate what the optimal wood flooring moisture content is (baseline) by dividing the high season and the low season.
-Example: If your region has an expected EMC from a low of 6% to a high of 9%, the baseline MC of the wood would be 7.5%.
+Example: If your region has an expected EMC from a low of 6% to a high of 9%, the baseline moisture content of the wood would be 7.5%.

 How to Test Wood Flooring Moisture Content: